 “The pangasius industry has grown almost exponentially this past decade.
 Having a credible and robust ASC-Pangasius standard available to certify responsible farmers will help ensure that the better performers are recognized and, for the first time, that the impacts on environment and society are addressed in a relevant way.
 This standard was developed in three years with the input of over 600-participants, which represents the most credible approach in addressing the issues surrounding pangasius farming”; said Jose Villalon, Chairman of the Board of the ASC”.

 Ninnes also noted that: “With the recent launch of our new ASC logo consumers can now easily choose for responsibly farmed seafood.
 The logo helps them make positive environmentally and socially responsible choices when shopping for fish.
 It allows consumers to enjoy seafood knowing where it has come from and how it was produced.”

-Related documents such as the ASC Farm Certification and Accreditation Requirements, ASC Pangasius Standard, Pangasius Audit Manual and Pangasius Pre-audit Checklist can be downloaded from the download centre at: www.asc-aqua.org
+Related documents such as the ASC Farm Certification and Accreditation Requirements, ASC Pangasius Standard, Pangasius Audit Manual and Pangasius Pre-audit Checklist can be downloaded at www.asc-aqua.org.